 |Co-ed:||200 beds||Lowest: $11,315||Highest: $12,475

 Continuing in the long-standing Trent tradition of collegiate communities, residence at Trent Durham GTA fully integrates both living and learning spaces, creating a transformational environment for students, faculty and staff to connect and learn from one another.
-For Fall 2022, we are offering special residence incentives for both new and returning students.

 There are a number of programs which provides students with an opportunity to learn more about their campus, the services and resources available to them, and provide an opportunity to meet students leaders and other new students.
 Some of the available services include, Academic Advising, Student Accessibility Services, and more!